diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

     Truncated FYFSGDA188S_annually_percent_gdp to start at 1960-01-01 00:00:00.
 New shape: (65, 4)

-Let's plot the annually resampled and differenced metrics alongside the fiscal deficit to visually compare their year-over-year changes.
+Let's plot the annually resampled and year-over-year change metrics alongside the fiscal deficit to visually compare their annual variations.
 This helps reveal any patterns or relationships between fiscal deficits, price inflation, and wage growth over time.

 ```python